 WHAT WE BELIEVE

 We commit to dismantling the systems of oppression that our organization has benefited from.
 We acknowledge our privilege as one of the largest arts organizations in Alberta, and one of the largest regional theatres in Canada; it is our responsibility to enshrine this commitment at the heart of our company.
-We pledge to be held accountable to this ongoing work with transparency and in dialogue with our community.
+We pledge to be held accountable to this ongoing work with transparency and in dialogue with communities and all stakeholders.

 We believe this work requires immediate and ongoing action and constant reflection.
-We are building an anti-racism and anti-oppression intersectional framework through training, paid consultation, internal analysis, the building of an Equity, Diversity & Inclusion Committee, a commitment to Edmonton’s 35//50 Initiative, and significant policy change and accountability through the entire organization.
+We will continue to build an anti-racism and anti-oppression intersectional framework through training, paid consultation, internal analysis, the engagement of an Equity, Diversity & Inclusion Committee, a commitment to Edmonton’s 35//50 Initiative, and significant policy changes and accountability throughout the entire organization.

 We are proud to be part of our city’s vibrant theatre community and commit to working together with our colleagues to exchange knowledge and ensure lasting systemic change at the Citadel and throughout the arts community.
 We welcome and celebrate all voices, all bodies, and all experiences.